ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 5. Events triggered on record and record set changes.
 Used by the UI to control page refreshes.
 7. Methods to reset the Controller during routing to a new page that uses the same scoped instance of the controller.

-All code needed for the above functionality is boiler plated in the base class.
+All code needed for the above functionality is boilerplated in the base class.
 Implementing specific record based controllers is a simple task with minimal coding.

 #### WeatherForecastControllerService